 On the Trail of Hans Christian Andersen in Odense

-At the age of 14 he then decided to leave his hometown to look for opportunities in Copenhagen.
-Here he tried both singing and ballet, but it was not until Chancellor Jonas Collins, director of the Royal Theatre in Copenhagen, discovered him that he was pointed in the right direction.
+At the age of 14, he then decided to leave his hometown to look for opportunities in Copenhagen.
+Here, he tried both singing and ballet, but it was not until Chancellor Jonas Collins, director of the Royal Theatre in Copenhagen, discovered him that he was pointed in the right direction.
 He received funds from King Frederik V to go to school and further develop his writing talent.
 Assisted by a private tutor, he now succeeded in passing the entrance exam to the University of Copenhagen.

 Take a tour: Odense Romantic City Tour

 It was a life task for him to write stories that appealed to both adults and children.
-Despite writing for children, he never got any children of his own – and he never married.
+Despite writing for children, he never got any children of his own – and never married.

 Some of his best known – and worldwide translated fairy tales are The Swineherd, The Nightingale, The Shepherdess and Chimney Sweep, The Steadfast Tin Soldier, The Princess on the Pea, Little Claus and Store Claus – and there are ‘countless’ more (probably 168 in all)!

 Hans Christian Andersen House is the brand new fairy tale museum in Odense where you will step into his fairy-tale universes and experience the magical worlds from the writer’s angle.
-The museum is located in Odense’s historic neighbourhood.
+The museum is in Odense’s historic neighbourhood.

-As a natural feature the museum includes a children’s cultural centre – what could be more natural in a Hans Christian Andersen world?
+As a natural feature, the museum includes a children’s cultural centre – what could be more natural in a Hans Christian Andersen world?

 In addition to the underground museum, designed by the renowned Japanese architect Kengo Kuma, there is surrounding outdoor space in the form of a lovely magical garden.

 Hans Christian Andersen’s universe is not just limited to the museum.
-All over the city you can trace Hans Christian and his remarkable fairy-tale characters conceived in his authorship.
+All over the city, you can trace Hans Christian and his remarkable fairy-tale characters conceived in his authorship.
 You can guide yourself or take a fascinating tour of Odense coming across statues, monuments and other relevant sites.

 Stroll around Rosengade, Hans Jensens Stræde and Bangs Boder for picturesque views of century-old houses.